 Don’t be fooled, there is no shame in flying 1S brushless whoops.
 There is the right tool for every task and for indoor flying, it simply is a 1S brushless whoop.

-In the indoors category the Emax Tinyhawk is again my top pick.
-If you want to get fancy, get hold of the newer version, the Tinyhawk S 2S - you can fly this one on 2S too, but it really was designed for 1S.
+In the indoors category the iFlight Alpha A65 is my top pick.
 It’s rigid design is perfect for indoor use, you can bump into stuff without breaking the quadcopter or your furniture.

-You can pick up the Tinyhawk S 2S on banggood for less than $90.
+You can pick up the iFlight Alpha A65 on banggood for less than $110, depending on the receiver you want to get.

-For outdoor use you want something with a little more power, preferably something with 2S.
+For outdoor whoop action you want something with a little more power, preferably something with 2S.
 Here I would definitely recommend the Happymodel Mobula 7.

 Technically you can also fly this one on 1S, but it has definitely been designed with 2S in mind.
 You will need two, 1S batteries in order to fly the Mobula 7.
 A lot of people modify the battery plugs and battery tray so that they can use a dedicated 2S battery with XT30 connector.